andre347/alteryx-admin-api/README.md

 This is a wrapper around the [Alteryx Admin API](https://gallery.alteryx.com/api-docs/#admin) as an NPM module.
 It has one dependency which will be installed when you install this module: 'oauth-signature'.
 This module uses Async/Await for fetching data from the API.
 The Alteryx Admin API only works for Private Galleries.

+The reason for building this wrapper is that the official Alteryx documentation has a jQuery dependency (this one doesn't) and can therefore more easily be used in the modern front-end frameworks such as Angular, React and Vuejs.

 ## Usage

 To use this NPM module: